wlsf82/age-discoverer/README.md

 [NodeJS](https://nodejs.org/) and NPM are required to run this project.

-> When installing NodeJS NPM is automatically installed, but it may need to be updated.
+> When installing NodeJS NPM is automatically installed.

 > This project was tested with NodeJS version 8.11.2 and NPM version 6.1.0